+Frame Rate 30 F/Sec

 User ms Offset

-A manual offset can be input, when an offset is set the readings are tagged with a Φ symbol to indicate he setting is active.
-The offset entered is taken into account during readings and statistics calculations.
+ut, when an offset is set the readings are tagged with a symbol to The offset entered is processed during readings and statistics calculations.

 Holding an arrow key will step up/down in 10's and pressing the key will quickly reset the value to zero.